Winterwell Associates Ltd: Standard Terms and Conditions

 9. Expenses

 1. Winterwell contracts with clients stipulate whether they are 'fixed price' (ie all expenses will be included within the pre-negotiated fee and not charged supplementary to the Client) or 'fee plus expenses' - in which case expenses are levied in addition to our agreed fee.
+If the contract does not specifiy a fixed price, then 'fee plus expenses' is the default.
 This section provides clarification of our standard policy on what expenses will be claimed and how.

-5. Invoices for expenses will normally be presented monthly.
-Winterwell may, at its discretion, choose exceptionally to present invoices more or less frequently, to reflect the level of expense incurred.
+4. Invoices for expenses will normally be presented monthly.
+Winterwell may, at its discretion, choose to present invoices more or less frequently, to reflect the level of expense incurred.

-10. Any additional charge for incidental expenses such as telephone, fax, copies of client commissioned reports, and presentation materials would normally be waived, except where such costs represent a significant proportion of the project value; such basis to be agreed by the Client in advance.
+7. Any additional charge for incidental expenses such as telephone or presentation materials would normally be waived, unless otherwise agreed or where such costs represent a significant proportion of the project value; such basis to be agreed by the Client in advance.

 10. Fees

 1. The remuneration structure agreed between the Client and Winterwell may be based on a number of methods.
-These are a 'retainer', a 'fixed fee', a 'time based rate' (e.g. day rate, also known as a per diem fee, or an hourly rate), 'a regular fee', and a 'success fee'.
+These are a 'retainer', a 'fixed fee', a 'time based rate' (e.g. day rate, also known as a per diem fee), 'a regular fee', and a 'success fee'.

 2. The Client agrees to pay Winterwell according to the fee structure outlined in Winterwell's project proposal, as amended by subsequent written correspondence.